Black Lives Matter protesters take to Los Angeles streets, freeway over death of George Floyd

 The protest was organized by Black Lives Matter's Los Angeles chapter to demand justice for Floyd, who was killed Monday at the hands of Minneapolis police officers, and to demand that all officers who use excessive force be prosecuted.

+"We quickly pulled together a Los Angeles-based protest in honor of George Floyd, who was murdered by police in Minneapolis," Black Lives Matter organizer Melina Abdullah told Fox 11.
+"We had a couple thousand folks out."

-"The actions I watched in the video were incredibly disturbing and go against the basic law enforcement principle of preservation of life," Los Angeles Police Department Chief Michel Moore said regarding the video of a Minneapolis police officer kneeling on Floyd's neck.
+Los Angeles Police Department Chief Michel Moore said "the actions I watched in the video were incredibly disturbing and go against the basic law enforcement principle of preservation of life," regarding the video of a Minneapolis police officer kneeling on Floyd's neck.

 "Knowing that we have experienced our own high-profile incidents here in Los Angeles, I can assure you the LAPD strives each day to build trust and these events are sobering reminders of how quickly that can be lost."